habibian/habibian.github.io/content/event/twiml-cvpr21/index.md

 ---
 title: TIWML AI Podcast on Efficient Video Processing

-summary: A podcast with Sam Charlington about our latest research on accelerating video processing with neural networks
+summary: A podcast with Sam Charlington about our latest research on efficient video processing

 abstract: In this podcast with Amir, whose research primarily focuses on video perception, we discuss a few papers they presented at the event.
 We explore the papers Skip-Convolutions for Efficient Video Processing, which looks at training discrete variables end to end into visual neural networks.
 We also discuss his work on his FrameExit paper, which proposes a conditional early exiting framework for efficient video recognition.